 Birds

-The Quick Reference Guide to The Birds of Michigan, by Greg R. Homel, is a quick and easy to use, light-weight, durable, all-weather guide to the inspiring, incredibly varied and colorful birdlife inhabiting the State of Michigan.
+The Quick Reference Guide to The Birds of Minnesota, by Greg R. Homel, is a quick and easy to use, light-weight, durable, all-weather (important here) field guide to the inspiring, incredibly varied and colorful birdlife inhabiting the State of Minnesota.

-This affordable guide will serve as a lasting memento of any visit to Michigan and will conveniently fit into any daypack, pocket or glove compartment, facilitating easy field identification—whether in a Lansing garden, on a family vacation to Mackinac Island, or embarking on a serious birding trip visiting all the best birding hotspots in the Great Lakes State.
+This affordable guide will serve as a lasting memento of any Great Lakes trip and will conveniently fit into any daypack, pocket or glove-compartment, facilitating easy field identification—whether in a Duluth garden, on a family vacation, or a serious birding trip visiting all the best birding hot spots in The Land of 10,000 Lakes.

 To flip through the electronic sample,